prawnzyy/tp/docs/UserGuide.md

 ### Modifying Recipes `[coming in v1.3]`

+Modifies the ingredients in a recipe.

+Format: `modify i/UUID n/NAME q/QUANTITY u/UNIT`

+* `UUID` must be an integer greater than or equal to 1

+Example:
+* Assuming flour is used in the recipe, `modify i/1 n/Flour q/100 u/g` modifies the quantity of the `Flour` ingredient in the recipe.
+* Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the `Flour` ingredient with its quantity and unit to the recipe

 ### Deleting Recipes : `delete`

 Deletes a specific recipe from [BA]king [BR]ead when you longer need it.